yihong1120/YOLOv8-License-Plate-Insights/README.md

 3. `F1-Confidence Curve`: This curve represents the F1 score (a harmonic mean of precision and recall) across various confidence thresholds.
 The peak F1 score of 0.90 at a confidence threshold of 0.408 indicates that at this threshold, the model achieves a good balance between precision and recall.

+## In process

+The model shall be deployed in Google App Engine, serving as API.
+We decided to utilise Flask to generate the API functionalities.
+You can refer to this [file](./app.py)

 ## License

 This project is open-sourced under the MIT License.
 See the [LICENSE](./LICENSE) file for more information.